xiaowen2025/any-voicechat/frontend/README.md

 -   Adopt a more component-based styling approach.
 Use the `scoped` attribute in Vue components to ensure that styles are only applied to the current component.
 -   For global styles, use a more organized approach, such as a dedicated `styles` directory with separate files for variables, mixins, and base styles.

-### 3. Improved Code Organization

-The `composables` directory is a good start for organizing reusable logic, but it can be further improved.

-**Suggestion:**

--   Group related composables into subdirectories.
-For example, all composables related to audio could be placed in a `composables/audio` directory.
--   Consider creating a `services` directory for API calls and other external services.
-This will help to separate the business logic from the UI components.